mjsalmi/pre-commit-ansible-inventory/README.md

 ## License

-This software is licensed under the MIT license (see the `LICENSE.txt` file).
+This software is licensed under the MIT license (see the `LICENSE` file).